The School Construction Authority (SCA) focuses on the management of design, construction, and renovation of schools in New York City.

-The Business Development Division “BDD” by the SCA has a unique mission – i.e. to develop highest-quality business practices, which would improve, facilitate, as well as encourage firms to perform work with the SCA successfully.
+The Business Development Division “BDD” by the SCA has a unique mission – i.e. to develop the highest-quality business practices, which would improve, facilitate, as well as encourage firms to perform work with the SCA successfully.

 In this regard, BDD is making vital efforts for outreaching, recruiting, and developing firms and allow them to participate as main and sub-contractors in the Mentor Program initiated by the SCA.
 Likewise, BDD monitors and makes sure the general or prime contractors get a minimum of 20 percent of their work to qualified firms so that the participation goals of the agency are met.

-How do you get approved?
+How do you get approved for the SCA?

 If you want to become a member of SCA, you need to fulfill specific criteria.
 In order to apply, you must provide the required documents to any branch of the organization in your city or state.